- What can I do with a bachelor’s degree in Child Development?

 What are the courses that I would have to take to major in Child Development?

 Just as in any other major, you would have to complete the General Education (GE) courses and the courses in the major.
 Consult the University Catalog for current GE course requirements.
-Please download the CDV Program Plan (pdf) for a complete list of required courses.
+Please see the degree requirements for a complete list of required courses.

 If I am a transfer student from a Community College, what should I start with?